ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 [BAM]
 Genome = /path/to/fofn OR /path/to/bam1.bam, /path/to/bam2.bam

+[INTRONBAM]
+Genome = /path/to/fofn/of/noisy/rnaseq
 ~~~~

-Note that the BAM field can be populated either with a comma separated list of BAMs or a single file with a line pointing to each BAM (a FOFN, or file-of-file-names).
+Note that the BAM/INTRONBAM fields can be populated either with a comma separated list of BAMs or a single file with a line pointing to each BAM (a FOFN, or file-of-file-names).
 The reference sequence information will be extracted from the HAL alignment.

 ##RNA-seq libraries

 It is **extremely** important that you use high quality RNA-seq.
-Libraries should be poly-A selected.
-If they are not, make sure you set the `--no-wiggle-hints` flag in the database construction pipeline!!
+Libraries should be poly-A selected and paired end with a minimum read length of 75bp.
+If any of these are not true, it is advisable to place these libraries in the INTRONBAM field.
+Any genome can have a mix of BAM and INTRONBAM hints.

 #Input